As seen in:

 Assistant Financial Manager

-Pro Tip: How long should your MBA resume be?
+Pro Tip: How long should your resume be?
 Unlike a regular resume you’d use to land a job, you don’t need to stick to a one-pager.
 Two-page resumes are OK for an MBA application—you don’t want to skip important details about your career.
 They might just make all the difference.

 For more information on how to make sure your resume work history section dazzles every reader, see: Work Experience on a Resume: Job Description Bullet Points Samples and Templates